Students Who Are Parents

-The Academic Counseling Office can provide a student with useful information concerning scheduling and course emphasis.
+The Academic Counseling and Support Office can provide a student with useful information concerning scheduling and course emphasis.
 An academic counselor can help students plan classes around their needs.
 It is helpful to make a degree plan and plan several semesters ahead, because not all classes are offered each semester.
 Please call (651) 962-6300 to set up an appointment with a counselor.
-Academic Counseling is located in room 119 O' Shaughnessy Educational Center.
+Academic Counseling is located in the Murray-Herrick Center, room 110.

 Health Services can provide useful information to students about health concerns and health services.
-Please call (651) 962-5000 for additional information.
-Health Services is located in the lower level of Koch Commons.
+Please call (651) 962-6750 for additional information.
+Health Services is located in the lower level of Brady Hall.

-The Academic Support Center can provide academic support to students.
+The Academic Counseling and Support Office can provide academic support to students.
 Many departments have tutors for introductory courses.
 Please call (651) 952-6317 to set up an appointment with a tutor.
 Other resources include the Writing Center, the Math Resource Center, the Academic Support Center, and Academic Counseling.